Delaware Court Records

 - A marriage where the divorce of either party is not final or absolute;

-- A marriage recognized outside the state by prohibited by Delaware laws;
+- A marriage recognized outside the state but prohibited by Delaware laws;

-- Where either spouse was mentally incapable or under substance influence at the time of solemnization;
+- Where either spouse was mentally incapable or under the influence of substances at the time of solemnization;

 - Marriage of underage persons;

-- Marriage by fraud or fraudulent act of misrepresentation;
+- Marriage by fraud or a fraudulent act of misrepresentation;

 - Marriage solemnized due to jest or dare; and,